EMT to Police Officer: Career Guide for Joining the Force

 How do I become certified as a police officer?

-Once you complete your police academy training, you’ll take your state’s Police Officer Certification Exam.
-The questions for this exam are going to come straight from your textbooks, so pay close attention and study hard.
-Remember, taking practice tests online is a great way to prepare, but nothing is better than reading and understanding the curriculum.
-If you apply the same dedication and focus you used to acquire your EMT certification, your police officer certification exam should also be successful.
+Once you’ve completed your police academy training, the next step is to take your state’s Police Officer Certification Exam.
+The questions for this exam come straight from your textbooks, so be sure to pay close attention and, of course, study hard.
+Taking practice tests online is a great way to prepare, but nothing is better at getting the information into your head than reading and understanding the curriculum.
+If you apply the same dedication and focus you used to acquire your EMT certification, your police officer certification exam should be equally successful.

 Police Academy Cost